MicrosoftDocs/visualstudio-docs/docs/workflow-designer/primitives-activity-designers.md

 ---
 title: "Workflow Designer - Primitives Activity Designers"
-description: Learn how the Primitives activity designers are used to create and configure various activities in the System.Activities.Statements namespace. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference
+description: Learn how to use the Primitives activity designers to create and configure various activities in the System.Activities.Statements namespace. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference